Skip to main content

 Insurance Department, health organizations, included in risk-based capital regulation, risk retention groups included in definition of insurers, risk retention acts, financial statements filed with commissioner, code of ethics, Secs.
 27-2B-14.1, 27-31A-3.1 added; Secs.
 10A-20-6.16, 22-21-374, 27-21A-23, 27-2B-2, 27-2B-3, 27-2B-4, 27-2B-7, 27-2B-10, 27-6B-2, 27-6B-4 am'd.; 27-31A-3 added

-This bill would amend the Alabama Risk Retention Act to require risk retention groups chartered and licensed in this state to file an annual financial statement with the Department of Insurance and with the NAIC in a form prescribed by the NAIC and in an electronic form if required by the commissioner, and would also require risk retention groups chartered and licensed in this state to adopt governance standards relating to the board of directors, service provider contracts, written policy, and audit committee, and to adopt a code of business conduct and ethics for directors, officers, and employees.
+• Requires risk retention groups chartered and licensed in Alabama to file an annual financial statement with the Department of Insurance and the NAIC using NAIC-prescribed forms (and electronic formats if required), and to adopt governance standards (board of directors, service provider contracts, written policy, audit committee) plus a code of business conduct and ethics for directors, officers, and employees.

 Subjects